Nominalization

-Nominalization is also known as "nouning".

 Some languages simply allow verbs to be used as nouns without inflectional difference (conversion or zero derivation), while others require some form of morphological transformation.
 English has cases of both.

 Nominalization is a natural part of language, but some instances are more noticeable than others.
 Writing advice sometimes focuses on avoiding overuse of nominalization.
 Texts that contain a high level of nominalized words can be dense, but these nominalized forms can also be useful for fitting a larger volume of information into smaller sentences.
 Often, using an active verb (rather than a nominalized verb) is the most direct option.

 In various languages

 English nominalization

-There are two types of nominalization that occur in English.
+Two types of nominalization occur in English.
 The first requires the addition of a derivational suffix to a word to create a noun.
 In other cases, English uses the same word as a noun without any additional morphology.
 This second process is referred to as zero-derivation.

 Derivational morphology and nominalization

 Derivational morphology is a process by which a grammatical expression is turned into a noun phrase.
 For example, in the sentence "Combine the two chemicals," combine acts as a verb.
-This can be turned into a noun via the addition of the suffix-ation, as in "The experiment involved the combination of the two chemicals."
+This can be turned into a noun via the addition of the suffix -ation, as in "The experiment involved the combination of the two chemicals."
 There are many suffixes that can be used to create nouns.
 Huddleston (2002) provides a thorough list that is split into two main sections: person/instrument nominalizations and action/state/process nominalizations.
 An especially common case of verbs being used as nouns is the addition of the suffix -ing, known in English as a gerund.